bad-ch/BMapr-public/README.md

 C:\BMapr\BMapr.GDAL.WebApi.exe port=8080
 ```

-# Run as iis website
+# Run as IIS website

-Create a new website in the IIS, which points to the root folder => use the following endpoint, please change the port according your configuration.
+Create a new website in the IIS, which points to the root folder => use the following endpoints, please change the port according your configuration.

 # Configuration BMapr
 * Possibility to change configurations in appsettings.json